GoogleChrome/ip-protection/Masked-Domain-List.md

 tranquilcanyon.com                               | Admiral                                                        | Not Impacted By Script Blocking
 tranquilside.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 tranquilveil.com                                 | Admiral                                                        | Entire Domain Blocked
-tranquilveranda.com                              | Admiral                                                        | Entire Domain Blocked
+tranquilveranda.com                              | Admiral                                                        | Not Impacted By Script Blocking
 treadbun.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 tritebadge.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 tritetongue.com                                  | Admiral                                                        | Not Impacted By Script Blocking